openid/connect/openid-4-vc-security-and-trust-1_0.md

 Verifiers SHOULD NOT store SD-JWTs after verification.
 It may be sufficient to store the result of the verification and any End-User data that is needed for the application.

-If reliable and secure key rotation and revocation is ensured according to (#issuer_signature_key_distribution), Issuers may MAY opt to publish expired or revoked private signing keys (after a grace period that ensures that the keys are not cached any longer at any Verifier).
+If reliable and secure key rotation and revocation is ensured according to (TODO), Issuers may MAY opt to publish expired or revoked private signing keys (after a grace period that ensures that the keys are not cached any longer at any Verifier).
 This reduces the value of any leaked credentials as the signatures on them can no longer be trusted to originate from the Issuer.

-# Attacker Model

-# Security and Privacy

 ## Security and Privacy Requirements

 To implement a secure trust chain, a number of Security and Privacy Requirements must be met.
 In the following, the Security Requirements are described along the trust chain from Verifier to Issuer, then separately from the view of the End-User.
 All requirements are numbered for reference and are prefixed with the respective party or component that needs to implement the requirement:

   * V: Verifier
   * I: Issuer